 Things come full circle on the final day of the trip with a 90-minute walk through the pristine rainforest surrounding the exotically named Montezuma Falls, located near the small town of Rosebery in the West Coast Range.
 Montezuma Falls is Tasmania’s highest waterfall, which can be viewed either from the base of the falls or from a swaying suspension bridge.

 Soaring myrtles again dominate the landscape along with the ubiquitous giant tree ferns.
 For me though it’s the tiny details that make this particular landscape so special.
 Every square metre seems to support its own multi-layered eco-system, interconnected by a complex road system of rotting logs, fallen branches and ever-present fern fronds.
 It’s the Tarkine’s very own Emerald City.

 The old railway sleepers that now form part of the walking track, are almost all that remains of a mining tramway that traversed the forest here, transferring minerals, timber and later even passengers on a scenic ride past the plunging falls.
-Look out for the railway bridge which is slowly being reclaimed by the forest.
+Keep an eye out for the railway bridge that is slowly being reclaimed by the forest.

 Our guide Greg tells us that the minerals once mined here were bound for Germany pre World War I to produce munitions.
 No one working in the mines here in distant Tasmania could possibly have had any inkling how that chapter in history would play out.